 Note : If an employee has taken days off as annual leave then always use the Annual Leave Taken pay code.

 To pay out the total holiday pay accrued simply add the Holiday Pay pay code to the employee's pay.
+When you calculate the pay FlexiTime will add the total Holiday Pay to the employee's pay.
 Partial amounts cannot be paid out in this way, only the total Holiday Pay owing.

 Cashing in annual leave is different to paying out holiday pay.
 For an explanation on the difference between Holiday Pay and Annual Leave please see this article.